hoodiecrow/thtcl/README.md

 }
 ```

-__parse__ simply exchanges parentheses (and square brackets) for braces and the Scheme boolean constant for Tcl's.
+__parse__ simply exchanges parentheses (and square brackets) for braces and the Scheme boolean constant for Tcl's, and expands quote characters.

 ```
 proc expandquotes {str} {